orvedahl/fortrandep/README.md

 supported are any `#define` statements, but there are some restrictions.

 ### Define Statments
 Defining macros using the `#define <name> <value>` form is supported.
 Only simple "substitution" type macros are supported.
 Macros such as function definitions are not yet supported.
-Conditional definitions are not supported, such as:
+Conditional definitions are fully supported, for example:
 ```
 #ifndef VARIABLE
   #define VARIABLE
 #endif

+#ifdef VARIABLE
+  ...
+#endif
 ```

 ### If Statements
 Standard `#ifdef - #else - #endif` statements as well as the `#ifndef` variation are supported.
 More complex `#elif` statements are not supported.
-The if statements can be nested. such as:
+The if statements can be nested, for example:
 ```
 #ifdef INTEL_COMPILER
   use intel_version